Valamyrr/FFxivTTRPG/README.md

 ## Roadmap
 This is what is currently planned.
 Feel free to ask me for any other feature you would like to see on this project.

-### Sheets for NPCs
-To create creatures, monsters or any NPC with a simpler character sheet.

 ### CSS for item Sheets
 Re-design item sheets.
 There are currently two kind of sheets: editable and non-editable.
-The non-editable one has ugly buttons and could use tabs for specific information or later attached bonus for characters' DerivedData.
+The non-editable one has ugly buttons and could use tabs for descriptions, specific information or later attached bonus for characters' DerivedData.

 ### Handle rolls
 Making roll buttons on abilities and items clickable, as well as cleaning the animation.
 Roll must use the correct attribute if specified.